 , which is when a Preexisting Encounter

-.
+does this.
 Related to Hammerspace Hideaway

 Goes in and out of Acceptable Breaks from Reality

 .
 From a development standpoint, it cuts cost having less models on the screen at once, lets the player see more of the world, and sometimes having three, four, or more party members on the field at once can clog it.
-It'd be annoying for a puzzle to get unwinnable because you have to push someone out of the way.
+It'd be annoying for a puzzle to become unwinnable because you have to push someone out of the way.
 Not to mention, All in a Row

 can sometimes have pathfinding issues such as characters getting stuck in a wall or accidentally setting off traps.